gitmft/mft-upload/README.md

 node upload.js file=index.js [config=req.json]

-### Config File
+### Config Files
 The config file describes a request type and maximum file size at the root level.
 It also embedds and reuses the request type endpoint and authentication used by the [HTTP Request package](https://github.com/request/request).
 A sample req.json shown below using Basic authentication is provided in the [files folder](files/req.json).
-Th request package supports many authentication types beyond what is shown below.
+The request package supports many authentication types beyond what is shown below.

 ```